2022 Guide on Format Partition in Linux [Step-by-Step Tutorial] - Qiling

 Guide 1.
 Format Partition in Linux with FAT32 File System

 Step 2.
-Again, run the lsblk command.
-Verify the file system format change and locate the desired partition from the list using the command lsblk-f.
+Run the lsblk command to verify the file system format change and locate the desired partition from the list using the lsblk -f command.
+The -f option is used to display information about the filesystems on the block devices, helping to identify the desired partition.

 format fat32 partition